-Applicants must meet the general admission requirements for Vanguard College (see pg.
-86).
+Applicants must meet the general admission requirements for Vanguard College.

-In addition to Vanguard's Field Education requirements (see pg.
-75), students of this program must also:
+In addition to Vanguard's Field Education requirements, students of this program must also:

 - Complete one student ministry placement in the first, second, and fourth year of study. - The student must complete one internship placement during year three.